Interface Overview

 Trials on this device

 Once you have created or imported some trials, they will be listed on the front page in order of their last modification date listing the most current trials first.
 Each trial is represented with its name, description, dimensions, trait count and modification date.
-Use the Load trial
+Use the Select button to collect data for it or visualize the contained data.
+The cog button in the bottom left of the trial card offers ways of sharing, duplicating or editing the selected trial.

 - Share: The

-option allows you to share the given trial with others or simply another device using QR codes.
+Shareoption allows you to share the given trial with others or simply another device using QR codes.
 The mechanism is explained on the dedicated trial sharing page. - Duplicate trial: You can duplicate an existing trial.
 While doing so, you can make modifications to the layout and traits.
 You can also decide whether you want to copy any existing data across or start with a blank trial.
 There is a dedicated page explaining the trial duplication in more detail.

 - Edit trial: The owners of the trial (see sharing page) can make certain changes to a trial like changing name and description of the trial and the contained traits as well as adjust trial corner points and visual markers.